harikavaleti/WebApplication-MicroServices-EventHUB-/README.md

 Assignment 3b
 Youtubelink: https://youtu.be/-EDA6RugJ_8

-All the project is Dockerized we are using 6 containers:
+     All the project is Dockerized we are using 7 containers: eventcatalog

-eventcatalog
+     eventcart
-wishlist
+     order
-eventticket
+     ordersummary
      tokenservice
      webmvc
      mssqlserver
      The TokenServiceAPI is integrated in the application and the user can register, login and logout from the app.

         The WebApp has 4 pages:

           Main Page(Events Catalog Page)
           Event Detail
           LoginPage
           Cart
           Order Creation
           Order complete
           Order Summary Page -->
- Each order details page(SubPage of Order summary) Filter anything based on Location and event category LogOut page.
+          Each order details page(Continuation Page of Order summary) Filter anything based on Location and event category LogOut page.